projectcalico/calico/docs/source/redhat-opens-install.rst

          chkconfig bird on
          chkconfig bird6 on

-12. Create the ``/etc/calico/felix.cfg`` file by copying ``/etc/calico/felix.cfg.example``.
-Ordinarily the default values should be used, but see :doc:`configuration` for more details.
+12. Optionally, create the ``/etc/calico/felix.cfg`` file by copying ``/etc/calico/felix.cfg.example``.
+See :doc:`configuration` for what can be configured here; if Felix's defaults are all good for you, you don't need a ``/etc/calico/felix.cfg`` file.

 13. Restart the Felix service: